 From your WordPress Admin, find and hover over Appearance in the left toolbar, then select Customise.
 This section allows you to change your website’s appearance on a ‘global’ or site-wide basis.
 Changes made here will apply to all of your pages and posts.

 Start with a theme

 Click Change next to Active theme, then select WordPress.org themes to explore the full library of themes available.
 Have some fun with the search bar, and try searching for some terms related to your website or the style you want.
 You can hover over a theme and select Theme Details to get a bigger picture of how the theme should look.
 Click Install & Preview to see how it looks on your website.

-It is important to note that many themes offer to upgrade to their “pro” version to unlock additional features.
+It is important to note that many themes upgrade to their “pro” version to unlock additional features.
 You may use the “free version” of a paid theme or choose another theme if you don’t wish to purchase one.

 At this stage, ignore the content on the page (we’ll get to this soon!) and focus mainly on how the display, colours, fonts, header, footer look.
 Move down the menu under your theme name to start customising each part of your theme.
 These menu options will change depending on your theme.

 We recommend navigating to Homepage Settings and changing Your homepage displays to Your latest posts for a blog website.
 This will give you a better look at how the Widgets in your theme will look.

 Don’t overwhelm yourself too much with all of your options just yet.
 You can always come back to the Customise tool once you have developed your style ideas.